isabella232/docs-13/docs/getting-started/new-graphcms-beta.md

 ## How to Access
 The Beta version is hosted on [https://beta.graphcms.com](https://beta.graphcms.com) and we will whitelist your email for access!

-!!! warning
+{% hint style='danger' %}
 You will need to use `Sign up` and **create a new account with the email that received the invite**, since the accounts are not linked to the old version.

 If you have trouble logging in, please contact us in Slack.
+{% endhint %}

 ## Field Creation Workflow